manuroag/manuroag.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: M.Sc. in Statistical Physics. <a href='https://cinvestav.mx/'>Cinvestav</a>, Mexico City, MX.
+subtitle: M.Sc. in Statistical Physics. <a href='https://cinvestav.mx/'>Cinvestav</a>, Mexico City, Mexico.

 profile:
   align: right